 The law will allow the continuation of child support children until they reach the age of 23 years old in some case, particularly:

-- if the child is still in high school;
+- if the child is a high school student;

-- if the child is enrolled in a college, vocational, or graduate school full time;
+- if the child is a student elsewhere, such as in a college or vocational school, provided they are enrolled full time;

-- if the child is mentally or physically disabled; or
+- if the child struggles with mental or physical disabilities;

-If a judgment of divorce or court order contains a provision requiring the payment of child support until after the child is 19 years old, the new law will not affect that order.CONTINUING CHILD SUPPORT
+If a court order, particularly a judgment of divorce or other family law action, requires the payment of child support after the child turns 19, then the new law will not affect that order.Continuing Child Support

 The new NJ child support emancipation law will affect many parents the currently pay or receive child support.
-If you have questions about how your child support may change, please call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free 30 minute in office consultation.
+If you have questions about how your child support may change, please call the Law Offices of Peter Van Aulen at (201) 845-7400 for a free comprehensive in office consultation.